 The most common disease for birds nest fern is bacterial blight.
 In this condition, water-soaked, translucent small spots begin to form on the leaves.
 These rapidly enlarge, turning reddish-purple around the edges, and can spread up along the leaf veins.
 If you begin to see signs of this sort of damage, quickly trim off the damaged leaves at their base in an attempt to prevent further spread.

-Foliar nematodes can be a major issue for ferns in contact with soil, and it looks an awful lot like bacterial blight initially.
+Foliar nematodes can be a major issue for bird’s nest ferns in contact with soil, and it looks an awful lot like bacterial blight initially.
 Small, water-soaked translucent spots will form on the leaves.
 However, instead of turning reddish-purple as they would with blight, these go brown to black.
-Often, plants which are showing signs of nematode damage need to be destroyed, and the soil will need to be sterilized to eliminate the nematodes.
+Often, plants that are showing signs of nematode damage need to be destroyed, and the soil will need to be sterilized to eliminate the nematodes.
 Before throwing out the plant, you may want to try applying beneficial nematodes and see if they will help eradicate the pest nematodes.
 They can also help sterilize the soil.

 Caterpillars such as cutworms can be a problem, causing munching along the outside of fronds.
 If you discover caterpillar damage, apply Bacillus thuringiensis (BT) in either spray or powder form to all leaf surfaces, top and bottom.
-I like Monterey BT for this purpose, but Garden Dust also works quite well.

 Another pest that can become an issue is the fungus gnat.
-The larvae eat lower parts of the plants and the root, and the adults become a flying nuisance while leaving superfine webbing on the plant surfaces.
-You can combat these using beneficial nematodes to find and consume the larvae, and use neem oil on the foliage to deter the adults from landing around the fern to lay their eggs.
+The larvae eat the lower parts of the plants and the root, and the adults become a flying nuisance while leaving superfine webbing on the plant surfaces.
+You can combat these using beneficial nematodes to find and consume the larvae and use neem oil on the foliage to deter the adults from landing around the fern to lay their eggs.

 Frequently Asked Questions

-Q: My birds nest fern is sticky.
+Q: My bird’s nest fern is sticky.
 Help?

-Q: How can I attach my birds nest fern to an upright rock or board?
+Q: How can I attach my bird’s nest fern to an upright rock or board?